Joint Dental Foundation Core Training (JDFCT)

 About JDFCT

-Elibility requirements for JDFCT are the same as for DFT.
+Elibility requirements for JDFCT are the same as DFT.
 To be eligible for JDFCT, you must:

-• have a BDS undergraduate degree or equivalent
+• have a Bachelor of Dental Surgery (BDS) undergraduate degree or equivalent

 • be eligible to join the General Dental Council